 Crowdfunding campaigns may be a good option if…

-- You have a compelling business proposition that can be conveyed well on a video campaign.
+- You have a compelling restaurant proposition that can be conveyed well on a video campaign.

 - You’re willing to spend the time developing the campaign and then drumming up support for it.

-- You have a few early investors that are willing to get your campaign started.
+- You have a few early investors such as family and friends that are willing to get your campaign started.

 Business Credit Cards

-These are the same as personal credit cards and are mostly used by businesses for convenience or short term cash flow requirements.
+These are the same as personal credit cards.
+They provide a line of credit mostly used by businesses for convenience or short term cash flow requirements.
 They often also come with a range of benefits.

-All of the main high street lenders offer business credit cards, and there are some new entrants as well.
+All of the main high street financial lenders offer credit cards, and there are some new entrants as well.

-These products can be helpful for restaurants to ease cash flow issues and act as a backup plan in case of emergencies.
+These products can help restaurant owners ease cash flow issues and act as a backup line of credit in case of emergencies.

-Credit cards can be very expensive if you need to make a bank transfer or take out cash, so they’re most suitable for expenses where credit cards are accepted.
+Credit cards can be very expensive if you need to make a bank transfer or take out cash, but they can be a suitable form of business loan where credit cards are accepted.

 - Generally quick application process.

-- Help with short term cash flow issues.
+- Line of credit for short term cash flow issues.